 His style is plunged into hip-hop culture, which is something I am not that into, but I can appreciate a good ‘old style’ mural when I see it, and I did appreciate his ‘political street art’ in Amoreiras, especially the one below:

 This second mural was realized together with Slap and Kurtz, and it depicts Angela Merkel manipulating Portuguese politicians as puppets on strings.
 The mural was made just before her visit to Lisbon in 2012.

-This guy must have a pretty big ego to turn each mural into a huge tag!
-(Just joking, I love his art!).
 Odeith’s style stands out for his realism and the amazing depth effect.
 He is renowned for his anamorphic art (compositions created in perspective and painted in different surfaces, such as 90º corners or from the wall to the floor, creating an optical illusion), but -unfortunately- I didn’t find any of those in Lisbon.
-Anyway, the four murals by Odeith I did find are equally enthralling.
+Anyway, these murals are equally enthralling:

 Well, maybe not this one…

 …but look at this!
 We are back at the ‘blue wall’, the 1-kilometer-long wall surrounding Lisbon’s psychiatric hospital, whose main entrance is represented in this mural.

 Last, but not least, a boat on Tagus river, with the beautiful ’25 de Abril’ bridge in the distance (can you see the mesmerizing 3D optical illusion now?).